Can Foley & Wilson Law Firm build winning criminal defense actions for DUI, drug trafficking and theft in Florida?

 - Serious bodily injury is considered a felony of the third degree,

 - Hit and run could yield very serious penalties in accordance with Florida Statute § 316.062.
-Cape Coral DUI lawyers may take legal actions to have charges reduced when possible.
+North Fort Myers DUI lawyers may take legal actions to have charges reduced when possible.

 Hire an attorney who can offer personalized attention, and has a long history of success in criminal litigation.
 Call Attorney Robert Foley to discuss the particulars of your case because a Florida criminal charge is a serious matter.
 Possible legal strategies for your case may offer a reduction in charges and fines, depending upon the circumstances of the arrest, past criminal history, and the impact of skillful legal counsel.